byandell/data_club/BoxSync.md

 #### Modifying SQLite Database

-You should not be able to change the SQLite database in my folder, as you only have `Viewer Uploader` privileges.
+You should not be able to change the SQLite database in my folder, as it is locked.
 However, you CAN change SQLite databases in your own folder.
 This can be a blessing and/or a curse.
 We will talk later about how to manage SQLite databases using the R/dplyr package.

+#### Box Permissions

+Typically, a user is invited to a Box folder with `Viewer Uploader` or `Editor` privileges.
+(See [UW-Madison Box Collaborator Permissions](https://kb.wisc.edu/box/page.php?id=37618) for details.)
+While `Editor` gives one more flexibility, including the ability to use `Box Sync` to syncronize a folder to laptop or desktop, it comes with added responsibility.
+That is, an `Editor` can modify or destroy material in Box, so be careful!